yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 ## Non-Blocking Trigger Handler

-The `ReadTriggerOperationHandler` can be set to be non-blocking, in the same way as described in depanlinkNon-Blocking Receive Handlertengahlink#Non-Blocking Receive Handlerbelakanglink.
+The `ReadTriggerOperationHandler` can be set to be non-blocking, in the same way as described in [Non-Blocking Receive Handler](#Non-Blocking Receive Handler).

 # Handling Exceptions